wilsonmar/oss-perf/jenkins.md

  <img width="611" alt="jenkins-build-project-detail" src="https://cloud.githubusercontent.com/assets/300046/11172332/02c5ca5a-8bc3-11e5-8d53-b4a0b57a22a8.png">

-   PROTIP: Viewing a specific run is more frequently done that reviewing the historical trend.
+   PROTIP: Viewing a specific run is more frequently done that reviewing historical trends.

 0. Click <strong>Back to Dashboard</strong> to return to the Jobs/Projects list.